xriss/freechange/readme.md

 monthly and then yearly average if the date is out of the range of our data.

+This function will return a number if it is successful or undefined if it is not, eg we do could not find the currency you requested.

 If you want to reduce the amount of memory used by data then you can reduce the maximum resolution from day to month or year by changing to one of the following requires.
 This allows you to explicitly choose the resolutions available to reduce accuracy and more importantly data size.

 	var freechange = require("freechange/day")